ishibaki/jupyter_default_cells/README.md

 ## How to install

 Put me in `/usr/local/share/jupyter/nbextensions/default_cells` in Mac OS.
-If you use other OS, you can search the path in your terminal by
+If you use other OS, you can search the path in your terminal by:

 ```
 python -c "from jupyter_core.paths import jupyter_path; print(jupyter_path())"
 ```

-Note!!
+**Note!!**
 **`default_cells` requires `jupyter-contrib-nbextensions`**

 ## Example